AusClimateService/npcp/reports/phase1/phase1_report.md

-The most simple bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the reference/training period (i.e. the mean bias) is removed (via subtraction or division) from the target model data in order to produce the bias corrected model time series.
+The most simple bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data in order to produce the bias corrected model time series.
 Quantile-based methods are a popular and slightly more sophisticated approach,